 Observations requesting very small angular resolutions (i.e. those making use of long baselines) are inefficient because they need to be frequently calibrated to correct for atmospheric phase fluctuations.
 Since the array configuration is determined based on the AR defined in the OT, it is possible to inadvertently trigger long baseline observations by entering an AR just slightly smaller than that actually required.
-You can see if the observations defined make use of long baselines in the time estimate pop-up - the first 12-m configuration will be labelled C43-7 to C43-10 and the number of phase calibrator observations per SB execution will be larger than usual.
+You can see if the observations defined make use of long baselines in the Planning and Time Estimate pop-up - the first 12-m configuration will be labelled C-7 to C-10 and the number of phase calibrator observations per SB execution will be larger than usual.
 Long baselines should be avoided if they are not necessary to achieve a Science Goal.